 Like most southern foods, chow-chow has a lot of variations and everyone thinks their way is the best.
 Being only an adopted southerner, I decided to try the recipe a few ways, both as a true relish and a chunkier array of pickled vegetables.
 Really, both were quite good, so do whatever you, or your grandmother, would like best.
 Chow-chow is often enjoyed as a small side served alongside baked beans or macaroni salads at picnics, and in this role, I like the chunkier version.
 It’s also excellent atop a hot dog or a buttery cracker, and in this capacity, the relish is best.

-This recipe is adapted from the one used by Mama E and Mamaw, and the original recipe was exactly as vague as you’d expect from something more memorized than written.
+This recipe is adapted from the one used by Mama E and Mamaw, and the original recipe was exactly as vague as you'd expect from something more memorized than written.
 Their recipe called for proper canning, but I wanted to make something I was quite sure about and have adapted it to be stored in the refrigerator.
-In sterilized, sealed jars, this chow-chow should keep well for a month in the back of your fridge.
+In sterilized, sealed jars, this chow-chow will keep well for a month in the back of your fridge.

 Though based on Mama E and Mamaw's recipe, I turned to a couple of my southern food bibles, The Lee Bros.
 Southern Cookbook by Matt and Ted Lee and Mama Dips Kitchen by Mildred Council, for reference.

 - 3 cups cabbage (roughly half a small cabbage), cored and cut into short, thin ribbons

 - 1 cup yellow onion (1 large), diced or minced

 - 2 cups tomatillos, green tomatoes, or a mix (about 6 medium tomatillos), chopped or diced